Robert Morgenthau: Selected assistant district attorneys under Morgenthau

-Television character
+Television characters

-The character of District Attorney Adam Schiff (played by actor Steven Hill), the New York district attorney in the long-running TV series Law & Order, was loosely based on Morgenthau.
+The character of District Attorney Adam Schiff (played by actor Steven Hill), the New York district attorney in the long-running TV series Law & Order from 1990 through 2000, was loosely based on Morgenthau.
 Morgenthau reportedly was a fan of the character.

+From 2021 through 2023, a fortysomething Robert Morgenthau was portrayed by actor Justin Bartha in seven episodes of the Epix series that takes place in the mid-1960s, Godfather of Harlem.

 Affiliations

 Morgenthau's other principal civic activities were the Police Athletic League of New York City, which he served since 1962, first as president and then chairman, and the Museum of Jewish Heritage, of which he was chairman.

 Awards

 In 2005, Morgenthau received The Hundred Year Association of New York's Gold Medal "in recognition of outstanding contributions to the City of New York".
 Morgenthau also received the Association Medal of the New York City Bar Association for exceptional contributions to the honor and standing of the bar in the city of New York.

 In 2016 he received the Leo Baeck Medal.

 Personal life

 His first wife was Martha Pattridge, a Christian, whom he met in college; they had five children: Joan Morgenthau Wadsworth, Anne Pattridge Morgenthau Grand, Robert Pattridge Morgenthau, Elinor Gates Morgenthau, and Barbara Elizabeth Morgenthau Lee.

+Elinor, known as "Nellie," suffered from a severe mental disability.
+She "did not speak ... was violent" and never really recognized her own parents.
+When Nellie was five years old, Morgenthau very reluctantly agreed to place her in an upstate New York treatment facility.
+As of 2023, at age 72, Nellie Morgenthau remains in a similar private facility, never having recognized her visiting father.

-They raised their children in the Jewish faith.
+The Morgenthaus raised their children in the Jewish faith.
 Martha died in 1972.
 Morgenthau was devastated by her death, and for a while afterward, he refused to talk about her in order to avoid memories of her death.

 In 1977, he married Lucinda Franks, an author who in 1971 won a Pulitzer Prize for National Reporting.
 She was also Christian.
 They had two children: Joshua Franks Morgenthau (born 1984), and Amy Elinor Morgenthau (born 1990).
 They lived in New York City.
 They remained married until his death and Franks survived him until she died on May 5, 2021.
 His son Joshua runs the family farm, Fishkill Farms, founded by Henry Morgenthau Jr.